-To change the Unit Registrant, it is not necessary for the new Unit Registrant to start with a new DEA application.
-The current Unit Registrant sends a letter to the DEA requesting the name change.
+To change the Registrant, it is not necessary for the new Registrant to start with a new DEA application.
+The current Registrant submits a change request online at the Diversion Control Division website.
 For more information about this process, please see Changing Research DEA Registrant.

-All changes of Unit Registrants must be reported to DEHS.
+All changes of Registrants must be reported to DEHS.

 Unit and Registration Structure

-The department head or unit administrator appoints a Unit Registrant for the Unit.
-Each Unit laboratory using controlled substances for research or teaching must have the approval of the Unit (DEA) Registrant.
+The department head or unit administrator appoints a Registrant for the Unit.
+Each laboratory using controlled substances for research or teaching must have the approval of the DEA Registrant.

-The Unit Registrant obtains a DEA registration for each University building address where controlled substances will be stored in the Unit.
+The Registrant obtains a DEA registration for each University building address where controlled substances will be stored.